Stanko2/sound-auth/README.md

 1. In order to use PAM module you need to copy `pam_sound_auth.so` to the PAM modules directory (for example: `/lib/security/`).

-2. To set up the PAM module, you need to add the following line to the PAM configuration file of the service you want to protect:
+2. To set up the PAM module, you need to add the following line to the top of the PAM configuration file of the service you want to apply the module to:

 ```
 auth    sufficient      pam_sound_auth.so